assembler-0/ESST/README.md

     ```bash
     mkdir build_lite
     cd build_lite
-    cmake -DBUILD_LITE_VERSION=ON ..
+    cmake -DBUILD_OLD_VERSION=ON ..
     make
     ```
-    This will compile `src/mainLite.cpp` and create an executable named `esst-lite`.
+    This will compile `src/mainOld.cpp` and create an executable named `esstOld`.
-4.  **Run from a Dedicated Terminal:** **Do not run `esst` or `esst-lite` directly in interactive console environments like Jupyter Notebooks or standard shell sessions without proper process management.** These environments are not designed to handle such extreme resource contention and will likely become unresponsive or crash.
+4.  **Run from a Dedicated Terminal:** **Do not run `esst` or `esstOld` directly in interactive console environments like Jupyter Notebooks or standard shell sessions without proper process management.** These environments are not designed to handle such extreme resource contention and will likely become unresponsive or crash.
 5.  **Use Process Management Tools:**
     * **`nohup`:** `nohup ./esst_executable > output.log 2>&1 &` (Runs in background, redirects output, keeps running after disconnect).
     * **`screen` or `tmux`:** Create persistent terminal sessions to start `esst`, detach, and reattach later to monitor (if the system isn't completely saturated).